 Proceedings of The Physiological Society

-1. Institute of Pharmaceutical Science, King's College London, London, United Kingdom.
+1. University of Bristol, Bristol, United Kingdom.
+2. University College London, London, United Kingdom.

 Where applicable, experiments conform with Society ethical requirements